-Bianca was a 6th grader in a private school in New York City when we met.
-Her mom narrated to me that she sought extra math support after school since Bianca was in 2nd grade.
+Bianca was a 6th grader in a private school in New York City when Teacher Cathy met her.
+Her mom narrated to her that she sought extra math support after school since Bianca was in 2nd grade.
 Despite the private weekly coaching Bianca received, her challenges in math remained unresolved.
 There was no formal assessment ever done on her weak mathematical conceptual understanding.

-When I spoke to the Math teacher, she addressed her concern on Bianca’s passive participation in class.
+When Teacher Cathy spoke to Bianca's Math teacher, she addressed her concern on Bianca’s passive participation in class.
 She was greatly concerned that she was falling behind the class curriculum and, therefore, unable to keep up with the academic demands.
 Math was quite challenging and it would have a great impact on her class standing before she could graduate from Middle School.
 There was a chance that Bianca might be retained a year if her math performance did not improve.

-On the first day I worked with Bianca, I noticed that her basic math skills with number bonds were very weak.
-It was quite challenging to proceed with her homework because her fundamental operational skills on addition and subtraction were not in place.
-We spent the first 10-15 minutes mastering her number bonds and patterns, then we devoted the rest of the hour fulfilling her class requirements.
-After a year, her mathematical reasoning improved through our weekly practice and rigor.
+On the first day Teacher Cathy worked with Bianca, she noticed that Bianca's basic math skills with number bonds were very weak.
+It was quite challenging to proceed with her homework because the fundamental operational skills on addition and subtraction were not in place.
+They spent the first 10-15 minutes mastering her number bonds and patterns, then they devoted the rest of the hour fulfilling Bianca's class requirements.
+After a year, her mathematical reasoning improved through their weekly practice and rigor.
 She eventually improved her automatic recall of number bonds and her mathematical analysis became more logical.
 It was evident that Bianca had gained a greater conceptual understanding of number patterns and functions.